X'Trapolis: Ballarat, Australia

 Final assembly of Melbourne's X'Trapolis 100 units took place in Ballarat unlike in La Rochelle where full assembly of Valparaíso's units took place.

 Full assembly of the X'Trapolis 2.0 takes place in the Ballarat North Workshops.
 The first unit was completed in November 2024.

 Bellevue, Australia

-Transperth's C-series trains are constructed in Bellevue, Western Australia.
+Transperth's C-series trains and TransWA's ADR/ADS class railcars are constructed in Bellevue, Western Australia.

 Savli, India

 The X'Trapolis Tūhono trains are to operate in the lower North Island from Wellington to Masterton and Palmerston North.
 They are to be produced in Alstom's Savli plant later in the decade, and are to begin service in 2030.